kespry/buildpack-ruby-rake-db-migrate/README.md

-# Heroku buildpack for running arbitrary rake tasks on deploy
+# Heroku buildpack for running rake db migration on deploy

 This buildpack is intended for use after the regular [ruby-buildpack].